nerves-project/nerves/docs/Getting Started.md

 #### USB to TTL serial cable

-In addition to the wired and wireless connection method described above, targets without USB gadget mode can be accessed via a serial connection with an TTL cable.
+In addition to the wired and wireless connection method described above, targets without USB gadget mode can be accessed via a serial connection with a TTL cable.
 The TTL cable is connected between the host USB port and a couple of header pins on the target.
 We've had good luck with [this cable](https://www.adafruit.com/product/954) and the site also contains a